 - Providing Duke University and community resources for gender violence.

 - Actively engaging in healthy dialogue about gender violence; specifically, rape culture and healthy masculinity.

 - Eradicating bystander apathy and providing the knowledge and tools necessary for successful intervention.

 - Acknowledging the importance of intersectionality and diverse narratives in the fight against gender violence.

 - Acknowledging the importance of addressing potentially dangerous and questionable behavior among peers, including the overconsumption of alcohol and drugs and situations potentially involving sexual assault.

 This augmented activist component of P.A.C.T. extends the engagement of students who desire to unlearn harmful behavior and social stereotypes by equipping these to appropriately use the information and training they learned in every part of their lives.
 The Women's Center will begin including the PACTivist component in the all of its P.A.C.T. training sessions throughout the remainder of the academic year.

-If you are interested in a training for your organization please or interested in learning more about various gender violence prevention efforts at Duke, contact Krystal George - email@example.com
+If you are interested in learning more about various gender violence prevention efforts at Duke, contact Krystal George - email@example.com

 *If you or someone you know have experienced gender violence and would like to have a confidential conversation with a staff member from the Office of Gender Violence Prevention and Intervention, please email firstname.lastname@example.org or call 919-684-3897 [After hours and on weekends, please call 919-886-6814].
 All genders welcome.
 Visit https://studentaffairs.duke.edu/wc/gender-violence for more information on our response services for Duke students.